t0re199/BL3_DEMO/README.md

 Moreover:

-* Username and Password are stored in SHA256 format.
+* Usernames and Passwords are stored in SHA256 format.

 * Once the user has logged in, the server provides to the android application a Json Web Token \([JWT](https://jwt.io/)\) that will be used for any further interaction.